EdDataScienceEES/tutorial-foodweb-data/index.md

 ### Key Steps you will go through in this tutorial:

-1. Extract, subset and modify data using cheddar and dplyr
+1. Extract, subset and modify data using `cheddar` and `dplyr`
    a.
-Download data from cheddar**
+Download data from `cheddar`
    b.
-Combine node and trophic link data from cheddar into long format table
+Combine node and trophic link data from `cheddar` into long format table
    c.
 Calculate biomass flow and interaction strength

-2. Visualise feeding relations of a food web using igraph, ggraph and ggplot2
+2. Visualise feeding relations of a food web using `igraph`, `ggraph` and `ggplot2`
    a.
-Visualise feeding relationships by ggraphing a network based on igraph object
+Visualise feeding relationships by `ggraph`ing a network based on `igraph` object
    b.
-Visualise biomass flow as heatmap in ggplot2 using geom_tile as a template
+Visualise biomass flow as heatmap in `ggplot2` using `geom_tile` as a template
    c.
 Create an interactive heatmap